 BCC - This is an optional field used to improve link reliability by providing fault detection.
 The BCC is computed by taking an eight bit addition of the TYPE and DATA TEXT characters and transmitting them as a three digit ASCII decimal number in the range 000 to 255.
 Refer to the example BCC computation later in this document.

-The slave will respond to the master's transmission in one of two ways depending on whether errors were detected or not.
+The secondary will respond to the primary's transmission in one of two ways depending on whether errors were detected or not.

 SOH TYPE ACK STX [DATA TEXT] ETX BCC CR